ForEvolve/forevolve.github.io/_drafts/en/2021-03-28-learn-coding-with-dot-net-core-part-7.md

 ```

 Don't you feel like interpolation is clearer than concatenation in this case?
-Well, if you don't, I do; which is fine either ways.
+Well, if you don't, I do, which is fine either way.

 {%- endcapture -%}
 {%- assign solutionContent = solutionContent | markdownify -%}